-Seven different kinds of pouring licenses exist.
-They are: Hotel, Restaurant, Tavern, Club, General-On-Premises, Continuing Care Retirement Community, and War Veterans' Club.
+Eight different kinds of pouring licenses exist.
+They are: Hotel, Restaurant, Tavern, Club, General-On-Premises, Continuing Care Retirement Community, War Veterans' Club, and Farmer-Series/Manufacturer establishments.

 6. Are there any qualifications for being granted a retail liquor license?